How Coupler.io’s Analytical Engine Powers Verified AI Calculations

 How the Analytical Engine works

-3. Execute queries.
+3. Execute the query.
 The SQL query goes to Coupler.io, not to the AI.
-The Analytical Engine runs it against your full dataset, performs the calculations, aggregations, and joins, and validates the results.
-Then it returns only the processed answer to the AI.
+The Analytical Engine runs it against your full dataset after its latest refresh, performs the calculations, aggregations, and joins, and returns only the processed result to the AI.

 4. Interpret results.
-The AI receives verified numbers and does what it does well: summarizes findings, spots patterns, explains what the numbers mean, and suggests follow-up questions.
+The AI receives calculated numbers and does what it does well: summarizes findings, spots patterns, explains what the numbers mean, and suggests follow-up questions.
+The model explains the number.
+It does not calculate it.

 When the AI says ROAS dropped 12% month over month, that 12% was calculated by the Analytical Engine.
-The AI is reporting a verified fact, not generating a plausible-sounding number.
+The AI is reporting a calculated fact, not generating a plausible-sounding number.

 AI should interpret, not calculate